 On average the cost of living in Syria is much lower than that of most Western countries.
 Expats will find the price of food and accommodation very affordable.
 Those earning salaries in foreign currencies won't have a hard time building a good life in Syria.

 In the past, Syria was a popular destination for expats who were relocated to work in its petroleum industry or as diplomatic personnel.
-Therefore, at one stage the country was well-prepared to cater for expats with a range of international schools to educate expat children and some excellent private hospitals.
-Due to the fact that most expats have left Syria, many of these institutions have ceased operations.
+The country had therefore been well prepared to cater for expats with a range of international schools to educate expat children and some excellent private hospitals, and these are sure to start operating again as expats start returning.

-Population: Around 17 million but prone to fluctuation due to refugees fleeing to neighbouring countries
+Population: Around 17.5 million but prone to fluctuation as refugees return from neighbouring countries